akullpp/awesome-java/README.md

 * [Picasso](http://square.github.io/picasso/) - Image downloading and caching library for Android.
 * [ZXing](https://github.com/zxing/zxing) - Multi-format 1D/2D barcode image processing library.

+## JSON

+*Libraries that simplify JSON processing.*

+* [Google Gson](https://code.google.com/p/google-gson/) - Serializes Java objects to JSON and vice versa.
+Good performance with on-the-fly usage.
+* [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON but has performance gains if you need to instantiate the library more often.

 ## JVM and JDK

 *Various implementations of the JVM/JDK.*